-Christianity is the largest religion in the world.
-It is a monotheistic faith, and Roman Catholicism is the most prevalent form of the faith.
-The cradle of Christianity is Jerusalem in modern day Israel.
-From there it spread throughout the world through missionaries and colonization.
-The Bible is considered the most sacred book of the by all Christians.
-The three largest Christian populations are found in the Americas, while mainland Asia goes unrepresented on the list.
+There are an estimated 2.2 billion Christians in the world, which makes Christianity the largest religion on the planet.
+It is a monotheistic faith where Roman Catholicism is the most prominent denomination.
+Christianity has its roots in the Middle East.
+From there, it spread throughout the world through missionaries and colonization.
+The Bible is considered to be the most sacred text in Christianity.
+The three largest Christian populations are found in the Americas as well as in Europe.

 The United States of America

-Nigeria accounts for the most Christians of any nation on the African continent, with 88,965,407 adherents.
-Prevalence of all forms of the religion stands at 49%, with the dominant type being Protestantism.
+Nigeria accounts for the most Christians of any nation on the African continent, with as many as 107 million adherents.
+Prevalence of all forms of the religion stands at around 49%, with the dominant type being Protestantism.
 Christianity in Nigeria is particularly prevalent in the Southern and Central areas of the country.
 Christianity in Nigeria, as in many African countries, was the result of missionaries and colonization.
 Christianity denominations in the country include Roman Catholic, Seventh-day Adventist, Baptist, Anglican, Church of Nigeria, and Assemblies of God Church.
 Protestants churches in Nigeria adhere to the foundations of Christianity as other Protestants in other countries but have also adopted different ways of expressing their faith.
-Tensions have been brewing between Christianity and Islam in the recent years.
-Radical Islam has largely been blamed for these tensions, which have seen violence and terrorism in various parts of the nation.